kailey-nieves/MDEF-Website-Repository/docs/seminars/04-Agri-Zero.md

 # Agri-Zero

-<h1> Why do we want to change agriculture? </h1>
+## Why do we want to change agriculture?

-I think it is well necessary to rethink and reevaluate ourselves so that we can effectively change the agricultural processes that exist today. in addition to that I believe in food sovereignty from the lowest and accessible to all people.
+I think it is well necessary to rethink and reevaluate ourselves so that we can effectively change the agricultural processes that exist today.
+In addition to that, I believe in food sovereignty from the lowest and accessible to all people.
 I have my conflicts with the fact that we live in a capitalist system that forces us to buy food and housing in order to live.
 We should decapitalize food so everyone has a plate of food on their tables. and I think the best way to do this is to take the empty spaces in our cities and create urban gardens.I understand that there is a need to leave agricultural work in the field because the city cannot sustain it, but that is the point of doing it, that the communities get involved in these processes.

 <img src= "../../images/Agricultura.jpg" alt="Photo of a Conceptual Map">